exonum/exonum-doc/src/architecture/services.md

 #### No Unified Read Requests

-Services may read each other's schemas via publicly declared schema descriptions.
+Services may read each other’s schemas via publicly declared schema descriptions.
 For external clients, a different mechanism is used;
 a service may provide runtime-specific APIs to get service data.
 The unification of these two interfaces is one of roadmap goals.